OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

 ### Task 3 - DNS Record Types

 DNS isn't just for websites.
-Multiple types of DNS records exist.
+There are actually multiple types of DNS records that exist.

 - A Record: These records resolve to IPv4.
 - AAAA Record: These records resolve to IPv6.